Menu

 Jinjun Kan, Ph.D., joins Stroud Water Research Center to head its Microbial Ecology Group.
 Shown here: Kan at Yellowstone Lake with the remotely operated vehicle he and Montana State University colleagues are using to draw samples from the lake floor.

-650,000 years ago the pressure release from a magma chamber beneath a supervolcano created a massive explosion that formed a physical depression known today as the Yellowstone Caldera in Yellowstone National Park, Wyoming.
+650,000 years ago, the pressure released from a magma chamber beneath a supervolcano created a massive explosion that formed a physical depression known today as the Yellowstone Caldera in Yellowstone National Park, Wyoming.
 The stunningly beautiful, freshwater lake that sits on this caldera is home to some interesting microbes and the subject of exciting research by Jinjun Kan, the microbial ecologist who will join Stroud Water Research Center in the spring.

 Yellowstone Lake: A Hotbed of Research